 Homemade marshmallows are easy to make, and this key lime pie marshmallow recipe is the perfect treat for key lime pie fans!
 Have you ever tried homemade marshmallows?
 Fair warning, once you have, you’ll never want store bought ones again.
 There’s a little more fluff, a lot more flavor, and they are really fun to make.
 The first time I whipped up a batch, I swear I ran through the house with a marshmallow fluff covered spatula proclaiming, “I made marshmallows!” in the same way Tom Hanks shouted, “I made fire!” during the movie Castaway.

 Inspired by Pete’s favorite flavor of dessert (seriously, our refrigerator is even stocked with Chobani Key Lime Flips at all times), I took my original homemade marshmallows recipe and tweaked it a bit to make key lime pie marshmallows.
 I swapped the water for key lime, and instead of rolling them in a concoction of powdered sugar and corn starch, I rolled them in graham cracker crumbs instead.
 These are perfect for summertime here in Florida!
 And Pete loved them so much that he’s been texting me new marshmallow flavor ideas he wants to try.

-Key Lime Pie Marshmallows – Two things to note:
+Key Lime Pie Marshmallow Recipe – Two things to note: